The million-dollar question on the election’s eve: Who is left to vote?

 More than 98 million Americans had cast ballots by Monday evening, an astonishing figure equal to about 70 percent of the total turnout four years ago — leaving election officials, the campaigns and the public overall wondering how heavy voting traffic would be on Tuesday.

 While at least three states — Texas, Hawaii and Montana — exceeded their total 2016 turnout with early and mail voting this year, other states have seen lower turnout that could foretell heavier Election Day traffic.
-Among battlegrounds, Pennsylvania had reached only about 40 percent of 2016 levels by Monday; Ohio had hit 53 percent and Michigan was at 60 percent.
+Among battlegrounds, Pennsylvania had reached only about 40 percent of its 2016 levels by Monday, Ohio had hit 60 percent, and Michigan was also at 60 percent.

 But fresh signs Monday suggested that turnout was picking up in Michigan, as voters seeking to drop off their absentee ballots in person formed long lines in Detroit and other cities.

-“Today is just stunning, and it’s still going,” said Ron Lockett, who runs the Northwest Activities Center in Detroit, where 200 people had lined up to vote Monday morning when he showed up for work.
+“Today is just stunning, and it’s still going,” said Ron Lockett, who runs the Northwest Activities Center in Detroit, where 200 people had already lined up to vote Monday morning when he showed up for work.

 In other states, election officials who encountered huge numbers of voters in the past several weeks said they were not sure what to expect Tuesday.